-This advanced seminar on international environmental politics focuses on applied examination of international and bilateral aid for solving environmental problems.
-It explores discussion topics including: theories of international environmental relations and development, roles of international organizations and non-governmental actors, and environmental problem-solving case studies.
+This advanced seminar focuses on an applied and critical examination of international aid for solving environmental problems.
+It explores topics including: theories of international relations, environmental politics, and development; how international organizations, states, and non-governmental actors relate, and problem-solving case studies.
 Prerequisite: permission of the instructor.
 Crosslisted as POLS 393.